qtiuto/lua-for-android/README.md

        args={...}---alternative
       }
       Notice:
-       if you passed an object to extend,then the proxy object is directly allocated and have all fields from the object to be copied into the proxied object without constructor call.
+       If you passed an object to extend,then the proxy object is directly allocated and have all fields from the object to be copied into the proxied object without constructor call.
        See ClassBuilder#cloneFromSuper for more informations